Single Qubit States and Measurements

 It is often convenient to think of a qubit state as a vector in \(\mathbb{C}^2\).
 To do this we write: \[\ket{\psi}=\left( \begin{array}{c} a_0\\ a_1 \end{array}\right) \] with the amplitudes as the elements of the vector.

-While we will not use this representation is class, it is very common, so some of you might be interested in it.
+While we will not use this representation in class, it is very common.

 4 Bras